marbl/MetagenomeScope/README.md

 ### Paths

 <details>
   <summary><strong>FAQ 8.
 My graph is a DOT file from LJA that does not have edge IDs.
-How can I refer to paths on the graph?</strong></summary>
+Can I still create a "paths" file for it?</strong></summary>

 <hr/>